tldr-pages/tldr/pages/common/btop.md

 `btop --tty_on`

-- Start `btop` with 256-color instead of 24-bit color:
+- Start `btop` with in 256-color mode instead of 24-bit color mode:

 `btop --low-color`